M41k0n-Mk/KSecureVPN/README.md

 Clients connected to the same server can communicate with each other using their assigned VPN IPs.
 The server acts as an encrypted router, forwarding packets between clients.

 ### Limitations for Full VPN 🔴
-- No internet access through the VPN server
+- No internet access through the VPN server (NAT/forwarding not automated)
-- No automatic routing configuration
+- No automatic routing configuration (IP/MTU/rotas/DNS ainda manuais)
 - No DNS configuration
 - Basic security (shared AES key)

+Notes on virtual interfaces (TUN):
+- Linux: Real TUN supported via `/dev/net/tun` (JNA), class `tunneling.vpn.linux.RealTun`
+- Windows: Real TUN supported via Wintun, class `tunneling.vpn.windows.WintunTun` (requires `wintun.dll` in PATH or `KSECUREVPN_WINTUN_DLL`)
+- macOS: Pending (utun) — fallback to in-memory `MemoryTun` for now

 📖 **[Usage Guide & Roadmap](docs/USAGE_GUIDE.md)** - How to use KSecureVPN today and development roadmap